-Now that we’re in our 15th year of operation, the staff have been reflecting on what we’ve learnt over the years.
+Now that we’re in our 15th year of operation, our staff have been reflecting on what we’ve learnt over the years.
 Here we would like to share some of these lessons with you.

-Integration always takes place at the point where a decision is made; at the point of practice.
-The trick is to ensure that the integration is appropriate and does not incur too high a transaction cost.
+Integration occurs in many ways but it doesn’t always occur at every point in innovation.
+Where it is inevitable, however, is at the point where a decision is made to adopt the innovation; at the point of practice.
+When something is adopted, it is done so in the context of the many things an individual or organisation does or how they think.
+The challenge is to ensure that the integration is appropriate and does not incur too high a transaction cost.
 Planning for and implementing integration activities must, therefore, involve practitioners.

 Resource allocation (and integration)

 Kiri-ganai Research staff are always curious when we look at project management flow diagrams or organisational charts.
 They inevitably involve boxes (representing people, or activities or resources) and lines joining them (representing the relationships between these).
 So rarely are the lines made tangible by allocating tangible activities and resources to them.
 The lines too often represent imaginary or desirable connections and not necessarily real ones.

 If you want to be successful, surround yourself with successful people, put the ego aside and listen to them.
 Let them flourish and you will flourish along with them.
 But do not abuse the relationship; the more you give the more you will receive.

 Acknowledgement and respect of peoples’ sense of place needs to be present in all conversations, consultations, interactions, policy development, regional planning, and program implementation, so that constructive and cooperative pathways for environmental management are found.

 The first thing you learn in a ‘fear-of-flying’ class is that the pilot wants to arrive home safely too.
 It is the same with the many pilots of our great land-mass: Australia’s pastoralists, graziers, and farmers don’t want to crash what they care about most.
 And it is often the same elsewhere around the world.